Swirln/cnt/README.md

 ## License

 CNT is available under the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE) for details.

-If you modify CNT or use it, please credit us (Carrot & Niall) and open source your modifications so we can make our code better.
+If you modify CNT or use it, please credit us (Carrot, Niall & Quin) and open source your modifications so we can make our code better.
 Thank you!